 Select “Campaign Level” from the first drop-down to view metrics for this type of email.
 A second drop-down will appear so you can select a particular campaign, then a third to select which email you’d like to dissect.

 Unlike broadcast emails, campaigns are designed to continually send the same emails everytime a subscriber opts-in to it.
 Depending on how long the campaign has been active—and if there have been any pauses or mass manual subscriptions performed by account users—you might see drastic increases, as well as drastic decreases in metrics depending on the date range you have selected for the report.

 These metrics refer to one-off emails send in your workflows and automation rules.
-They also record metrics for one-off emails sent through your bulk operations.

 To view this type of email, select “Automation Level” from the first drop-down and then the individual one-off email when the second drop-down appears.